ovekzz/ovekzz.github.io/_pages/about.md

 💞️ Enthusiast in how to make my code better, efficient and readeable with python.
 🌱 Currently learnig data structure and algorithms and improving my problem solving skills.

-# Study
+# Studies

 In the past I tried to go to the university of systems engineering because it's what I was supposed to do if I liked computer things and coding.
 I know, bad decision, had so many administration subjects and little programming and eventually I left it...
 It was not a good time for me :(

 ![](/assets/images/ceromasinfinito.jpg)

-But this year I back to the University!!!
+But this year I came back to the University!!!
 I'm currently computer science student in the "Cero + Infinito", the new campus of exact and nature sciences in the UBA (University of Buenos Aires), I discover this carrer after thinking a lot what to do with my studies and when i see the study plan the decision was made, I love all the subjects that i am going to take and I'm very excited for for all that I will learn, especially about A.I.